Emotions play an essential role in your every interaction. And all aspects of your life are impacted by how you integrate emotional regulation.

 What is self-regulation?

-Self-regulation is the process to manage efficiently more complex experiences on different levels emotionally, physically, and psychologically.
+Self-regulation is the process of efficiently managing more complex experiences on different levels, emotionally, physically, and psychologically.

 In an exclusive interview with the Mindvalley team, Dr. Caroline Leaf, communication pathologist and cognitive neuroscientist, explained that self-regulation has four main aspects:

-When we learn to incorporate strategies for each of these categories, we are slowly relearning a new mechanism of thriving into the world and dealing with difficult situations.
+When we learn to incorporate strategies for each of these categories, we are slowly relearning a new mechanism for thriving in the world and dealing with difficult situations.

 Emotional regulation skills are trained abilities that help us manage emotional responses to external situations.